haukj/sosi_files_importer/README.md

 This is an addon for Blender to allow imports of SOSI files (with extension .sos).
 This addon is intended to handle the data normally contained in so-called
 "digital maps" available from Norwegian municipal og governmental services.

-The add-on was originally written in C++ for Sketchup under 64-bit Windows10.
-For Blender the appropriate C++ code is compiled into a DLL and called from Python.
-Thus, this addon is only usable within the Windows environment.
+The add-on was originally written in C++ for Sketchup.
+Earlier releases used a Windows-only DLL for SOSI parsing but this has now been replaced by a cross-platform Python implementation.

+The importer relies on the GDAL library to read SOSI files.
+Ensure the GDAL Python bindings are installed (for instance with `brew install gdal` on macOS, which works on Apple M‑series CPUs).

-The *scripts/sosi_files_importer/* directory contains the sources for the Python code necessary to interface with the WinDLL.
-The DLL itself is placed in the sub directory *bin/x64/*.
+The *scripts/sosi_files_importer/* directory contains the Python sources for the add-on.

-Currently, this addon has only been tested with Blender 3.0 and the experimental Blender 3.2 under Windows10.
+Currently the add-on has been tested with Blender 4.0 on Linux and macOS running on Apple M2 hardware.

 ![Example import](/images/ImportExample_0.png)